sakshigupta265/book_management/CONTRIBUTION.md

 ## Found a Bug?
 Submit a bug report with detail, background, and sample code.
-You can refer to [this example](http://stackoverflow.com/q/12488905/180626) of a bug report or [another example from Craig Hockenberry](http://www.openradar.me/11905408).
+You can refer to [this example](http://www.openradar.me/11905408) from Craig Hockenberry.

 **Great Bug Reports** tend to have:
 - A quick summary and/or background